open/close all folders

 Anime and Manga

 - Star Wars: The Rebel Fleet and Imperial Navy in the Original Trilogy.
 Though the heroes were more outside the power-structure of just the Rebel Fleet, being able to function in different capacities.
-In the Star Wars Expanded Universe, Ascended Extra Wedge Antilles has his adventures in a pure Navy-setting.
+In Star Wars Legends, Ascended Extra Wedge Antilles has his adventures in a pure Navy-setting.
 Interestingly, while it would appear that fighter units use naval ranks (Luke is mentioned as a Commander), there are also several generals, implying a separate army.

 - Wing Commander: The film, basically being World War II In SPACE, centers around a carrier, the TCS Tiger Claw, one of the few surviving ships of a Kilrathi attack on their home base.
 They must delay the enemy long enough for Admiral Tolwyn to move his fleet into position to defend Earth.